My favorite Life Coaching Questions for you to use.

-Because questioning skills are critical coaching skills, every life coach should work to build up their coaching question vocabulary.
+Because questioning skills are critical coaching skills, every life coach should work to build their coaching question vocabulary.

-Here are my top 20 coaching questions, in order of importance.
+Here are my top 20 coaching questions in order of importance.
 Starting with the least important working towards what I feel the most important coaching questions are.

-As a certified ICF MCC Coach, I’ve had the amazing job of coaching leaders, visionaries, entrepreneurs, pro athletes for over 30 years.
+As a certified ICF MCC Coach, I’ve had the amazing job of coaching leaders, visionaries, entrepreneurs, even pro athletes for over 30 years.
 These are my favorite life coaching questions for you to use to change lives.